FlowFuse/flowfuse/docs/install/docker/README.md

 This guide walks you through detailed set up of FlowFuse Platform on a Docker container envoronment using Docker Compose.
 Typically suited for small/medium on premise deployments.
 By the end, you will have a fully functioning FlowFuse instance running in a Docker container.

-For a FlowFuse platform evaluation purposes, check out our [Quick Start Guide](../../quick-start/README.md).

 The following guide walks through a full production-ready deployment.
 If you want to install FlowFuse for evaluation purposes, please refer to the [Quick Start Guide](../../quick-start/README.md).

 ## Checklist